You Are Not Responsible for Other People’s Emotions

 The Difference Between Support and Responsibility

 Support is standing next to someone while they navigate a storm.
 You offer a coat, a listening ear, and compassion.
-You acknowledge that the storm is happening, but you know you cannot stop the rain.
+You acknowledge that the storm is happening, but you know you can't stop the rain.

 The Hidden Cost of "Fixing"